this post was submitted on 17 Nov 2024

 2 No Trolling

-3 No capitalist apologia, anti-socialism, or liberalism.
+3 No capitalist apologia, anti-socialism, or liberalism, liberalism is in direct conflict with the left.
 Support for capitalism or for the parties or ideologies that uphold it are not welcome or tolerated.

 4 No imperialism, conservatism, reactionism or Zionism, lessor evil rhetoric.
 Dismissing 3rd party votes or 'wasted votes on 3rd party' is lessor evil rhetoric.